 *This post contains affiliate links

-So this was an easy one.
+So, this was an easy one.
 The Dollar Tree sells sight word flashcards in different grade levels.
-For a Dollar, you get a whole stack of words of different levels of difficulty.
+For a Dollar, you get a whole stack of words, with different levels of difficulty.
 I separated the words into two piles and put the “difficult” ones away for the second half of the year.
 I love clothespins to work on grip and hand strength.
 Again, the Dollar store always has them.
-I took a sharpie and wrote the letters of the alphabet (a different letter on each side) on the top of the clothespin.
-I did extra clothespins for vowels and popular letters like s and t.
-And that was it!
-The kids are now reviewing grade level sight words, much like flash cards.
-Plus, they are working on bilateral coordination to hold the clothespin and the card at the same time.
-They are increasing their hand strength (particularly their Pencil Grip muscles) to open and close the clothespins, too!
-This box also incorporates Visual Figure Ground – the ability to find what you are looking for in a busy background.
-Many times the kids will say, “I can’t find an A!” even when it was right in front of them.
+I took a sharpie and wrote the letters of the alphabet (a different letter on each side) on the top of the clothespin, and I did extra clothespins for vowels and popular letters like s and t.
+That was it!
+The kids are now reviewing grade-level sight words, much like flashcards.
+They are also working on bilateral coordination to hold the clothespin and the card at the same time as they are increasing their hand strength (particularly their Pencil Grip muscles) to open and close the clothespins, too!
+This box also incorporates Visual Figure Ground—the ability to find what you are looking for in a busy background.
+Many times, the kids will say, “I can’t find an A!” even when it was right in front of them.
 They had to track and scan through the pile to find what they needed.
 This is just like looking all through the fridge to find the milk (that is right in front) or looking through your crayon box to find the black (even though it’s right on top).

 I had a million craft sticks that were donated to me by a retiring teacher.
 I wanted to use them up but wasn’t sure how to get a motor skill out of simple craft sticks.
 I used the vocabulary list from my teachers to make cards again.
-Then, I used a box cutter to make little slices in the top of a shoe box.
+Then, I used a box cutter to make little slices in the top of a shoebox.
 It’s better if the shoe box isn’t too high, so the sticks don’t fall through.
-BUT!
-I did have one box that was too big, and the kids learned that they had to modulate the amount of force they used when putting the sight word in the hole so it wouldn’t fall through.
+I did, however, have one box that was too big.
+With this one, the kids learned that they had to modulate the amount of force they used when putting the sight word in the hole, so it wouldn’t fall through.
 This is a great skill for kids who press too hard on their pencil and squeeze too hard on the glue.
 I also like that the children had to put the stick in the correct slot.
-It helped to build their awareness of left to right fluency and also spacing.
-You can’t just put any letter anywhere or the word won’t be correct.
+It helped to build their awareness of left to right fluency as well as spacing.
+You can’t just put any letter anywhere, or the word won’t be correct.

 This activity was designed for some of my preschool students who are having difficulty sorting by color.
-The children actually had good fine motor skills for their age, so I used these tiny “Perler” beads to keep the “just right challenge”.
-They had to discriminate through the beads to find the proper colors in order to put them in the right hole.
+The children actually had good fine motor skills for their age, so I used these tiny “Perler” beads to keep the “just-right challenge”.
+They had to discriminate between the beads to find the proper colors, in order to put them in the right hole.
 I used loose-leaf reinforcers and magic markers to mark the colors with an empty spice container.
-Sorting and categorizing is a math skill, but they are also language based skills that a child needs in order to develop good literacy.
+Sorting and categorizing are math skills, but they are also language-based skills that a child needs, in order to develop good literacy.

-I bought these “ABC” beads and this floral wire at you guessed it, the Dollar store!
+I bought these “ABC” beads and this floral wire at, you guessed it, the Dollar store!
 I cut the wire into different lengths so I could use them for different boxes.
-One of the teachers had sent me her “words to know” from the Journey’s program (aka sight words) via email in a label template.
-So I printed them out, stuck them on index cards and done!
+One of the teachers had sent me her “words to know” from the Journey’s program (aka sight words) via email in a label template, so I printed them out, stuck them on index cards, and done!
 I should mention that I always print out the directions and paste them inside the box.
-This way I can make sure the teacher or teachers aide knows exactly what I want the kids to do.
-I also go through each box with the kids when I present them, to explain what they need to do.
-The tricky thing with this center was that the kids would pick a card and then find the right beads.
-But they had to WAIT to put them on the wire until they found all the letters.
-Otherwise their word would end up backwards.
-In my directions I explained to the kids that they had to find the beads, put them in order, then string them (last letter first).
+This way, I can make sure the teacher or teacher’s aide knows exactly what I want the kids to do.
+I also go through each box with the kids, when I present them, to explain what they need to do.
+The tricky thing with this center was that the kids would pick a card and then find the right beads, but they had to WAIT to put them on the wire until they found all the letters.
+Otherwise, their word would end up backward.
+In my directions, I explained to the kids that they had to find the beads, put them in order, then string them (last letter first).
 They had to put a plain colored bead in between the words to represent a space.
 Then, they had to write the 5 words on loose leaf.
 This center reinforced left to right directionality, spelling, writing, and recognizing sight words.
 It also worked on using a pincer grasp to pick up the small bead, using bilateral skills to hold the wire and get the bead on, and left to right tracking to line the beads up properly.
-Don’t forget Visual Perceptual skills to find the bead they needed and to recognize the letter whether it was upside down or turned sideways.
+Don’t forget Visual Perceptual skills to find the bead they needed and to recognize the letter, whether it was upside down or turned sideways.

-I had some Linking cubes that I hardly ever used.
-You could also use Legos or Mega Block if you have them.
-I used the same pack of Dollar Store sight words and I used a Sharpie to write the letters on the blocks.
+I had some Linking Cubes that I hardly ever used.
+You could also use Legos or Mega Blocks if you have them.
+I used the same pack of Dollar Store sight words, and I used a Sharpie to write the letters on the blocks.
 I suggest putting all your cubes together before you write the letter so they are all facing the right way.
 I made a few long towers and then wrote all the letters, extra vowels, and popular letters.
-Then I flipped the cubes over, and wrote more letters on the back.
+I then flipped the cubes over and wrote more letters on the back.
 This way the kids had double the letters with half the blocks.
 I also included some fun pencils in the box so the kids could practice writing the words.
 Kids love anything novel.
 The kind of pencils where you can pull the top off and stick them in the back are always a hit!
-Plus they work on bilateral skills and pincer strength!
+Plus, they work on bilateral skills and pincer strength!

 I love to use dice with children in any way I can.
 The first thing that most teachers don’t realize is that children don’t actually “roll” the dice.
 That is because they really haven’t developed the arches in their hands yet.
 You need arches in your hand in order to make a “cup” so the dice don’t fall out.
-There was a cute pin on Pinterest of dice in a clear Tupperware.
+There was a cute pin, on Pinterest, of dice in a clear Tupperware.
 It’s kind of like the “popper” from the game Trouble.
-I think it’s a great idea because children can shake the Tupperware and the dice don’t go flying….
-BUT, I would rather deal with the flying dice so that children can learn to use the arches in their hands to hold things (including dice) without them falling out of their hands.
-I feel the same way about glue sticks – Ok, so there is no mess, but there is also hardly any work involved.
-Kids need to squeeze, turn the cap, and learn when to Stop squeezing.
-They benefit way more from real glue.
-But I digress!
+I think it’s a great idea because children can shake the Tupperware without the dice going flying… BUT I would rather deal with the flying dice so that children can learn to use the arches in their hands to hold things (including dice) without them falling out of their hands.
+I feel the same way about glue sticks—Ok, so there is no mess, but there is also hardly any work involved.
+Kids need to squeeze, turn the cap, and learn when to stop squeezing.
+They benefit way more from real glue, but I digress!